Globally, it is an established fact that telecommunications companies are prime targets for cyber-attacks often via a compromised web security system.

 These are instrumental in the interplay of the variables to assure personal, corporate, and other sensitive data are processed, accessed, and transmitted in a risk-free environment to consolidate the deliverables of general telecom services.

 Major communication channels requiring reinforced surveillance over critical data such as telephone line data, mobile browsing data, and even messaging app data are subject targets for cybercriminals.

 These channels host various classes and categories of sensitive customer data.

-Telecoms companies store these sensitive customer data including names, addresses, digital application credentials, payment information and other financial transaction data of their customers.
+Telecom companies store these sensitive customer data including names, addresses, digital application credentials, payment information, and other financial transaction data of their customers.

-The fear of lawsuits from breach to data integrity, disruption to services and deliverables to customers usually force telecoms operators to compensate customers for their losses due to cyber breach and in some cases settle out of court with other stakeholders who may have already sued.
+The fear of lawsuits from breach to data integrity, disruption to services, and deliverables to customers usually force telecom operators to compensate customers for their losses due to cyber breaches and in some cases settle out of court with other stakeholders who may have already sued.

-To avoid scenarios of multiple lawsuits, damaged public image by affected customers and widespread media backlash locally and internationally, Telecoms companies would usually commit huge financial resources to compensate affected entities and cure the breach, resulting in significant loss of revenue.
+To avoid scenarios of multiple lawsuits, damaged public image by affected customers, and widespread media backlash locally and internationally, Telecom companies would usually commit huge financial resources to compensate affected entities and cure the breach, resulting in a significant loss of revenue.

 In September 2020, a client reached out to us to help mitigate an identified cybersecurity challenge, we set to resolve the challenges and delivered an impeccable solution that helped them achieve a 201% ROI on our solution.

 Recognizing the risks associated in the Telecom landscape with cyber criminals preying on sensitive data, our client wanted us to help secure their infrastructure and users against various cyber threats.
 The cyber threats include malware, ransomware, spyware, and bandwidth misuse, which needed to be urgently mitigated.